Linuxfabrik/monitoring-plugins/check-plugins/podman-stats/README.md

 * Uses a local SQLite database for CPU trend tracking across runs
 * Container names are shortened after the replica number by default (use `--full-name` for the full name)

-**Important Notes:**

-* Podman runs rootless by default.
-Without `sudo`, the check only sees containers of the executing user.
-To monitor containers across all users, run the check via `sudo` (the Icinga Director basket and sudoers file are pre-configured for this).
-* Plugin execution may take up to 10 seconds.
-* Since `podman stats` only returns byte-level data in a human-readable format (e.g. *221.2kB*), calculating network I/O and block I/O is imprecise.
-Therefore, these values are only reported as aggregate perfdata.
-* Memory usage is relative to the container's memory limit if one is set, otherwise relative to the total host memory.

 **Compatibility:**

 * Cross-platform

 ## Fact Sheet